-As you know, our work at Snaplet involves taking personally identifiable information (Pii) and replacing it with something that resembles that information (or its shape) but is in fact something entirely different.
-A good example is email addresses.
-So if the real email address was something like: firstname.lastname@example.org , the email address that we would want to replace it with would be something distinct, for example: email@example.com.
+Our work at Snaplet involves taking personally identifiable information (PII) and replacing it with something that resembles that information (or its shape) but is in fact something entirely different.
+In other words, we automatically de-identify sensitive data by replacing it with alternative or 'mock' data.
+A good example of personally identifiable information is email addresses.
+So if the real email address was something like: email@example.com , the email address that we would want to replace it with would be something distinct, for example: firstname.lastname@example.org.

 The libraries out there for generating fake data (from what we could find) mostly generate sequences of fake data, so let’s take Faker for example.
 Below we can see how it changes: